rajshah6/motion-detector/README.md

-# finger-motion-detector
+# motion detectors
-testing with OpenCV, starting with singular finger detection
+experimenting with OpenCV, starting with basic facial and body detection